A burning bush experience

 Many of us have a busy and sometimes hectic lifestyle.
-When we read the Scripture in Exodus chapter 3 verse one, Moses was busy tending to a flock of sheep.
-Being a shepherd carries an enormous responsibility, which includes making sure that the sheep, are grazing in a fertile area and also being assured that the sheep are safe from any nearby predators.
+When we read the Scripture in Exodus chapter 3:1, Moses was busy tending to a flock of sheep.
+Being a shepherd carries an enormous responsibility which includes, remaining focused, making sure that the sheep are grazing in a fertile area, and also being assured that the sheep are safe from any nearby predators.

 - try riding in your vehicle with the radio off

 - put the cell phone on mute or vibrate for a short period of time